Funeral Costs & Options in Texas: 2026 Guide

 Be aware that not all donations get accepted at the time of death.
 So, it is advisable to have a plan for a cremation service provider.

-Unfortunately, this is happening more and more as Texans travel and as people need to move for employment.
-Coping with a death is very distressing, but if it has occurred whilst your loved one was away from home, it can be even more difficult.
+Unfortunately, this is happening more frequently as Texans travel and people relocate for employment.
+Coping with a death is very distressing, but if it has occurred while your loved one was away from home, it can be even more difficult.

-Shipping a body either domestically or internationally can be inordinately expensive.
-The typical professional fee for a funeral director to coordinate the collection of the body at the place of death, prepare the body for shipping, and handle all the relevant documentation can cost as much as $3,000, and this does not include the freight charge.
-For this reason, many chose to cremate at the place of death and have the cremated remains shipped back.
+Shipping a body, domestically or internationally, can be prohibitively expensive.
+The typical professional fee for a funeral director to coordinate the collection of the body at the place of death, prepare the body for shipping, and handle all relevant documentation can range from $3,000 to $4,000, and this does not include freight charges.
+For this reason, many choose to cremate at the place of death and have the cremated remains shipped back.

 To learn more, visit our section on Funeral Shipping.

-If you travel regularly, you may consider purchasing protection against expensive repatriation costs.
+If you travel regularly, you may consider purchasing repatriation coverage.
 A Travel Protection Plan is an affordable assurance policy that covers an individual for ALL funeral expenses if they should die while away from their home in Texas.

-This plan costs just $450 for a lifetime membership, making it a great peace-of-mind cover to protect your family from stress, cost, and arrangements.
-One call to the assurance company when a death occurs, and all arrangements are managed for the family.
+This plan costs just $450 for a lifetime membership, providing peace of mind by protecting your family from stress, financial burdens, and the hassle of arrangements.
+One call to the insurance company upon a death, and all arrangements are handled for the family.
 Click on the link below to read more and enroll.

 Hispanic Funerals in Texas

-Texas has one of the highest concentrations of Hispanic population, mainly immigrants from Mexico.
+Texas has one of the highest concentrations of Hispanic residents.
 Although many Hispanics and Latinos choose to repatriate remains, the rapidly growing Hispanic-American population also chooses Texas as their final resting place.
-Therefore, there are a number of dedicated Hispanic funeral homes in Texas.
+Therefore, there are several dedicated Hispanic-owned funeral homes in Texas.

 Visit our Texas Funeral Planning Guide in Spanish if you need the services of a Hispanic Funeral Home.
 You can find contact details of funeral homes specializing in Hispanic funeral services.